-The simplest way to compute a co-occurrence thesaurus is based on term-term similarities, which can be derived from a term-document matrix A by calculating $C = AA^T$ .
-If $A{td}$ has a normalized weighted count $w{td}$ for term t and document d, then $C{uv}$ has a similarity score between terms u and v, with a larger number being better.
-Figure 9.8 shows an example of a thesaurus derived automatically in this way.
-While some of the thesaurus terms are good or at least suggestive, others are marginal or bad.
+The simplest way to compute a co-occurrence thesaurus is based on termterm similarities.
+We begin with a term-document matrix A, where each cell $A{t,d}$ is a weighted count $w{t,d}$ for term t and document d, with weighting so A has length-normalized rows.
+If we then calculate $C = AA^T$, then $C{u,v}$ is a similarity score between terms u and v, with a larger number being better.
+Figure 9.8 shows an example of a thesaurus derived in basically this manner, but with an extra step of dimensionality reduction via Latent Semantic Indexing, which we discuss in Chapter 18.
+Although some of the thesaurus terms are good or at least suggestive, others are marginal or bad.
 The quality of the associations is typically a problem.
 Term ambiguity easily introduces irrelevant statistically correlated terms.
 For example, a query for Apple computer may expand to Apple red fruit computer.
 In general these thesauri suffer from both false positives and false negatives.
-Moreover, since the terms in the automatic thesaurus are highly correlated in documents anyway (and often the collection used to derive the thesaurus is the same as the one being indexed), this form of query expansion may not retrieve many additional documents.
+Moreover, because the terms in the automatic thesaurus are highly correlated in documents anyway (and often the collection used to derive the thesaurus is the same as the one being indexed), this form of query expansion may not retrieve many additional documents.

 Query expansion is often effective in increasing recall.
 However, there is a high cost to manually producing a thesaurus and then updating it for scientific and terminological developments within a field.
-In general a domain-specific thesaurus is required: general thesauri and dictionaries give far too little coverage of the rich domain-particular vocabularies of most scientific fields.
-However, it may also significantly decrease precision, particularly when the query contains ambiguous terms.
+In general a domainspecific thesaurus is required: General thesauri and dictionaries give far too little coverage of the rich, domain-particular vocabularies of most scientific fields.
+However, query expansion may also significantly decrease precision, particularly when the query contains ambiguous terms.
 For example, if the user searches for interest rate, expanding the query to interest rate fascinate evaluate is unlikely to be useful.
-Overall, query expansion is less successful than relevance feedback, though it may be as good as pseudo-relevance feedback.
+Overall, query expansion is less successful 9.3 References and further reading than RF, although it may be as good as pseudo RF.
 It does, however, have the advantage of being much more understandable to the system user.

-If A is simply a Boolean cooccurrence matrix, then what do you get as the entries in $C^2$
+?
+Exercise 9.7 If A is simply a Boolean cooccurrence matrix, then what do you get as the entries in C?